Additional Community Policies

 Disruptive Behavior & Noise

-Behavior that limits students’ rights of equal use and access to room/suite/hall facilities is prohibited.
+Disruptive behavior includes any noise or behavior that limits students’ rights of equal use and access to room/suite/hall facilities is prohibited.

 Residents must monitor their volume (i.e. voices, music) and comply with requests to maintain reasonable levels of noise within the residence halls.
 Noise that can be heard outside of one’s room is considered unreasonable.
 Quiet hours are in effect 11pm-9am Sunday through Thursday and 1am-10am Friday and Saturday.
 The use of amplified sound instruments or equipment is prohibited in the residence halls.
+Residents should also respect 24-hour courtesy hours at all times and be mindful of their noise.

 All persons are required to evacuate the residence hall when an alarm sounds; failure to do so is a violation of this policy.
 Causing a fire or a false fire alarm within a residence hall is prohibited.